 But what is usually not discussed is how Moosi became the Maharani while some books brand her as a concubine and others proclaim that she was a village girl by whom the King was enchanted!
 Historical records can be quite unreliable many times…So the debate is still open.

+The ground floor of the Mossi Maharani Ki Chhatri is made of red-stoned plain corridors with doors devoid of elaborate carvings.
 This section is resemblant of the various Mughal monuments strewn across the country.
-It looks quite sombre and dark reflecting the region’s chaotic past!
+It looks quite somber and dark, reflecting the region’s chaotic past!

 While the interiors are gloomy, the exterior red-pillars and carvings shine brightly on a sunny day.